akavel/garden/@seed/20240828-0947-watercolors-simplify.@Q.md

    what drew us to the scene in the first place - focus on what is important and minimize the rest
    \[note: this seems to match the "structure/composition" stage from Ian Roberts videos].
+   - "edge, contrast, color, and texture - those are the things that will draw you to the area of the painting" - so reducing/increasing them can help steer the focus of the viewer (maximize in the focal area/main area of interest, minimize elsewhere)
  - imply detail (...how?)
  - TODO: value study, "mid-tones shape" - exercises how to study?
    - "large, connected shape of middle values"